sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - manage legal/licence/intellectual property rights issues; and
 - enhance and develop the technical infrastructure and services.

-This strategy is also in line with the [European Commission OSS strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) while building on the GC Policies, Directives and the Digital Standards.
+This strategy is in line with (and strongly influenced by) the [European Commission OSS strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) while building on GC Policies, Directives and the Digital Standards.

-The rest of the world has realized the value of working in the open by default.
+The rest of the world has realized the value of open standards, OSS and working in the open by default.
-Canada has a policy in line with the world's best approaches.
+Canada has a Policy in line with the world's best approaches.

 By adopting this strategy, ESDC is taking a stand and moving towards a world class public service.

-Notes:

-Add Policy on Service and Digital requirement 4.4.2.5 Open access to digital tools (language that the public service need access to modern tools, without extensive procurement barriers)

 ## 5. Governing Principles